Sorry, you need to enable JavaScript to visit this website.

 Social assistance

-Social assistance is provided to each person aged 18 years old or over, who being a head of household who is deemed unfit for employment due to physical or mental illness; being a single parent or separated person who is unemployed because of family responsibilities; being a single person living alone or with anyone else not being his/her parents who is unemployed due to illness and; or persons considered as being unable to enter the labour market by the Jobsplus, Malta’s Public Employment Service.
+The Government provides Social assistance to each person aged 18 years or over, being a head of household who is deemed unfit for employment due to physical or mental illness; being a single parent or separated person who is unemployed because of family responsibilities; being a single person living alone or with anyone else not being his/her parents who is unemployed due to illness and; or persons considered as being unable to enter the labour market by Jobsplus.
+In addition, persons receiving social assistance are entitled to an energy benefit, while those living in privately rented accommodation are also entitled to a rent allowance.

 Health care

-Various strategies have been outlined including the Healthy Weight for Life strategyFood and Nutrition Policy and Action PlanSexual Health policy and strategy, and the draft Health Enhancing Physical Activity Strategy.
+Various strategies have been outlined including the Healthy Weight for Life strategyFood and Nutrition Policy and Action PlanSexual Health policy and strategyNational Suicide Prevention StrategyHealth Enhancing Physical Activity Strategy and a National Health Systems Strategy for Malta.

 Some examples of specific initiatives include Schools on the Move, 360º Project, Peers Training on Sexual Health and Tobacco Cessation.

-Crisis Intervention Service for children and adolescents is available from seven am to five pm at the Accident & Emergency at Mater Dei Hospital.
-Through this service, children and adolescents who are experiencing metal health related issues can drop in and be reviewed by a psychiatric specialist and by a child and adolescent psychiatric nurse.
-If required the client can be referred further to a psychologist or social worker.
+Mental Health Services have specifically designed services for young people.
+A Crisis Intervention Service for children and adolescents is available from seven am to five pm at the Accident & Emergency at Mater Dei Hospital.
+Through this service, children and adolescents who are experiencing mental health-related issues can drop in and be reviewed by a psychiatric specialist and by a child and adolescent psychiatric nurse.
+If required, the client can be referred further to a psychologist or social worker.

 Regular psychological services can also be accessed through the Child and Young People's Services.

-In addition, for those young people requiring inpatient treatment, a new unit 12 bed unit has been set up just outside of the perimeter of Mount Carmel Hospital.
+In addition, for those young people requiring inpatient treatment, a new 12 bed unit has been set up just outside the perimeter of Mount Carmel Hospital.
 This Youth Residence provides a 24-hour protective, therapeutic environment with professional assessment and stabilisation of acute mental health issues.
 It provides both inpatient care facilities as well as therapeutic day programmes as part of a patients care plan.
-Access to on-going education at the appropriate developmental level also forms an essential criteria of the service.
+Access to on-going education at the appropriate developmental level also forms an essential criterion of the service.

 Professional development for health care mediators is provided through training such as ‘Cultural Mediators in Health Care’.
 This is delivered to interested candidates by the Migrant Health Liaison Office within Primary Health Care.
-Two of the present Cultural Mediators working at the Primary Health Care took part in the LEAP Project where they received training and a skills passport.
-Individuals interested in this role are also encouraged to attend courses to improve their English and computer skills.
+The cultural mediation service is a collective effort between Mater Dei Hospital and the Primary Health Care Department.

 Financial services